How to start a conversation (with anyone)

 Here’s what’s happening: You’re sending subconscious signals that say, “Hey, we’re on the same wavelength.”
 And this is mirror body language at its finest.

-We mirror other people’s body language as a way of bonding, getting accepted by them and creating rapport. — Allan Pease Share on XWhat you can do: Next time you’re chatting with a guy, pay attention to his body language.
+What you can do: Next time you’re chatting with a guy, pay attention to his body language.
 Is he leaning in?
 Mimic that.
 Does he use his hands a lot?
 Go ahead; do some expressive hand-talking.
 Is he chill and relaxed?
-Well, you get the idea—stay cool too.
+Well, you get the idea: stay cool, too.

-The thing is, don’t be too obvious about it.
+The rule of thumb to remember: don’t be too obvious about it.
 Wait a few seconds before you mirror his moves.
 You want it to feel natural, not like a synchronized dance routine.

-And remember, mirroring is for positive vibes only.
+And remember: mirror positive vibes only.
 Skip the negative stuff.

 3. Listen with an open heart